-All three bedrooms at Aikane Kauai have wall mounted air conditioners
+All 3 bedrooms have wall-mounted air conditioners

 the prevailing trade winds with good cross ventilation.
 For extra measure,